jidnyaasu/youtube-video-scale-changer/README.md

 # YouTube Video Scale Changer
 - Takes YouTube video url
-- Changes scale by steps given by user
+- Changes scale by number of steps given by user
-- Downloads original YouTube video as well as scale changed video to the provided location
+- Downloads scale changed video to the provided location